Environmental Protection Agency (EPA).

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA has concluded that acequinocyl does not pose a cancer risk to humans.
 Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 2. Dietary exposure from drinking water.
-The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for acequinocyl in drinking water.
+The Agency used screening-level water exposure models in the dietary exposure analysis and risk assessment for acequinocyl in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of acequinocyl.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

-Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of acequinocyl for chronic exposures for non-cancer assessments are estimated to be 2.45 parts per billion (ppb) acequinocyl for surface water and 0.0036 ppb (acequinocyl and its metabolite, acequinocyl-OH) for ground water.
+Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS), Provisional Cranberry Model, and Screening Concentration in Ground Water (SCI-GROW) Model, the estimated drinking water concentrations (EDWCs) of acequinocyl for acute exposures are estimated to be 6.69 parts per billion (ppb) for surface water and 3.6 × 10−3 ppb for ground water, and for chronic exposures are estimated to be 6.69 ppb for surface water and 3.6 × 10−3 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For chronic dietary risk assessment, the water concentration of value 2.45 ppb was used to assess the contribution to drinking water.
+For both the acute and chronic dietary risk assessments, the water concentration value of 6.69 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).